-Mississippi's network of 15 community and junior colleges provide essential support to Mississippi's citizens and its employers through a wide spectrum of education and training programs.
+Southeast Mississippi's network of 5 community colleges provide essential support to Mississippi's workforce and its employers through a wide spectrum of education and training programs.
 Many of these programs provide opportunities for individuals to earn national industry certifications and/or licensure.

 Categories of training available include:

-The community colleges also oversee Mississippi's Career Readiness Certificate (CRC) program, which determines a job seeker's ability in three main skills: reading for information, locating information and applied math.
+The community colleges also oversee Mississippi's National Career Readiness Certificate (NCRC) program, which determines a job seeker's ability in three main skills: graphic literacy, workplace documents and applied math.
 The ACT, through its WorkKeys™ Occupational Profile Database, selected these skills as important for more than 85% of jobs across all industries.
-Through the CRC, employers can identify individuals best suited for their available jobs.
-Each individual has the opportunity to earn one of four levels of Career Readiness Certification: Bronze, Silver, Gold or Platinum.
-Each certification tells what percentage of jobs in the database an individual is qualified to do, ranging from 30 percent for bronze certificate holders to 99 percent for those with a platinum level certificate.
+Through the NCRC, employers can identify individuals best suited for their available jobs.

 Click here to learn more about Mississippi's workforce programs or contact us at 1.888.528.5196 for more information.